timmcginley/41936/Schedule/index.md

 ```

 ## Week 01 - Part A
-We will meet for the first session in **Auditorium 32 in building 306.** Follwoing the lecture we will meet outside to form the teams and visit the buildings so dress warm :)
+We will meet for the first session in **Auditorium 32 in building 306.** Following the lecture we will meet outside to form the teams and visit the buildings so dress warm :)

 _Feb 3 2025 13:00 - 17:00_